Refurb

 What it does and how it helps you

 The Loft Conversion Calculator helps UK homeowners and property investors estimate the cost and value-add of converting a loft into habitable space.
 Calculate ROI for different conversion types including Velux, dormer, hip-to-gable, and mansard conversions.
-Get region-specific costs and understand your potential return on investment.

 Regional cost multipliers across all UK regions